Kingston Philharmonia

 For a fuller biography, and a list of Lev's concerts, see the biographies page.

-Since then, we have appointed a series of guest conductors.
 In July, 2015, following a highly successful concert, we were fortunate in securing the services of Scott Wilson as conductor and Musical Director.
 Born in Australia, Scott moved to the United Kingdom to commence undergraduate studies at the Guildhall School of Music and Drama.
-He has worked with the Birmingham Contemporary Music Group, Philharmonia Orchestra, Royal Shakespeare Company, and at the Royal National Theatre.
-Scott is now leaving us, and we are currently auditioning four excellent candidates.
+He worked with the Birmingham Contemporary Music Group, Philharmonia Orchestra, Royal Shakespeare Company, and at the Royal National Theatre.
 You can see a fuller biography here.

 Lewis Gaston Scott Wilson gave his last concert with us in June 2017.
-We identified two candidates, Rupert Bond and Lewis Gaston, and gave them a concert each to conduct.
-By a near unanimous consensus, we chose Lewis Gaston as our new conductor and musical director.
-Lewis works as a conductor and assistant in the UK and abroad.
-His work has been recognised in International Competitions, Masterclasses and he enjoys a schedule of work that combines performance, education and research.
+Lewis Gaston was appointed as our Musical Director in 20I8.
+Lewis works as a conductor in the UK and abroad.
+His work has been recognised in International Competitions and Masterclasses, and he enjoys a schedule of work that combines performance, education and research.
 You can see more here, and also on Lewis's website.